-The French Revolution, also referred to as the Revolution of 1789, was one of the most significant events in European history.
-It was a period of revolutionary turmoil, of violence and upheaval, that ended with the abolition of the monarchy in France and the establishment of a republic under the leadership of Napoleon Bonaparte.
-Apart from being the event that redesigned the socio-political landscape of France, the French Revolution is also considered to be the inspiration for many countries and societies in the world that decided to overthrow monarchy and adopt ideals of liberalism, universal suffrage, and nationalism in the years to come.
+The French Revolution, also referred to as the Revolution of 1789, was one of the most significant events in the European history.
+It was a period of revolutionary turmoil, violence and upheaval, that ended with the abolition of the monarchy in France and the establishment of a republic under the leadership of Napoleon Bonaparte.
+Apart from being the event that transformed the socio-political landscape of France, the French Revolution is also considered to be the inspiration for many countries and societies in the world that decided to overthrow monarchy and adopt ideals of liberalism, universal suffrage, and nationalism in the years to come.
 One of the most significant events of the French Revolution that changed the course of political thinking across the world was the Declaration of the Rights of Man and of the Citizen (Déclaration des Droits de l’Homme et du Citoyen).

 France held an important position in Europe, and had become one of the most populous countries in the continent by the time Louis XVI ascended the throne.
 The grandeur of the royalty, the nobility, and the bourgeois was in stark contrast with the abject poverty that rankled the rest of France.
 The costly Seven Year War had emptied the coffers of the country and unemployment was at its highest.
 Years of poor crops had led the country to the brink of hunger and resentment.
 The Queen Marie Antoinette lived a life of luxury and extravagance, earning herself the moniker Madame Deficit.